mcgonagle/KravZT/README.md

 KravZT applies the best principles and practices of athletic and martial arts practice to the field of [Zero Trust Architecture](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-207.pdf).
 Modern security and networking activities are an effort in teamwork and KravZT practioners practice in KravZT Dojos - Similar to [DevOps Dojos](https://infraswarm.io/devops-dojos-safe-places-for-practice-and-mentorship) where they focus on the ten [teamwork](https://en.wikipedia.org/wiki/Teamwork) principles.

-Krav Maga is primarily focused on safety in the real world and is often considered the most practical martial art form in the world.
+KravZT is primarily focused on safety and the real world, exactly like Krav Maga which is considered the most practical and efficient self defense system in the world.

-What you learn in Krav Maga will carry over into other aspects of your life, including the strength, focus, and self-confidence you learn through the practice and eventual [mastery](https://blog.doist.com/mastery/).
+What you learn by studying KravZT will carry over into other aspects of your life, including the strength, focus, and self-confidence you learn through the practice and eventual [mastery](https://blog.doist.com/mastery/) of Zero Trust Architectural systems analysis and design.

-Krav Maga isn’t just for self-defense.
-Many who study it do so for the fitness, mental skills, and community aspects as well.
+Studying KravZT isn’t just for career development.
+Many who study it do so for the mental skills, and community aspects as well.

 The techniques and skills of Krav Maga don’t rely on a person’s strength or size.
 Because Krav Maga focuses on *quick movements*, anyone can train and learn the self-defense aspects of the art.
+Similarly, KravZT is focused entirely focused on a practioner's "developer experience".
+The KravZT approach is to examplify these *quick movements* and make a network or security engineer into a very powerful [Chief Zero Trust Officer](https://blog.cloudflare.com/chief-zero-trust-officer/).

 ## Principles of Krav Zero Trust